aircury/canvas-sqs-salesforce/README.md

 3. Account_Id: Canvas account Id used to create courses or users on that Canvas account.
 For example: account id 1 is the "Ambition School Leadership" main and only account on <https://ambition.instructure.com>

+Also, we need to add the Canvas instance url to Setup->Security->Remote site settings.

 ### Scheduled Job

 In order to provision Canvas user on LMS course start date, a new scheduled Job running the